Holben888/personal-blog/nextjs-contentful/nextjs-contentful.md

 }
 ```

-Now, you're ready to make contentful queries all across your site ✨
+...and we're ready to make Contentful queries across the site ✨

 ### Aside: use the "@" as a shortcut to directories